machour/yii2-swagger-ui/README.md

 Usage
 -----

-Once the extension is installed, you can include the swagger ui assets in your code like this :
+Once the extension is installed, you can register the Swagger UI assets in your application by doing:

 ```php
 machour\yii2\swagger\ui\SwaggerUiAsset::register($this);
 ```

+A complete layout structure is available in the `views` directory for a complete working Swagger UI interface like their [Pet Store](http://petstore.swagger.io/).